jordanbyron/react-native-quick-actions/README.md

     type: "Orders", // Required
     title: "See your orders", // Optional, if empty, `type` will be used instead
     subtitle: "See orders you've made",
-    icon: "compose" // Pass any of UIApplicationShortcutIconType<name>
+    icon: "Compose", // Pass any of UIApplicationShortcutIconType<name>
     userInfo: {
       url: "app://orders" // provide custom data, like in-app url you want to open }